karthigeyanrgs/karthigeyanrgs.github.io/_pages/about.md

   - **When I'm scared**: I divert my complete attention toward the source of it.
 I have acrophobia (_fear of heights_) which I am in the process of overcoming.
 </div>

-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.